parmisnaddaf/Joint-Link-Prediction-Via-Inference-from-a-Model/README.md

 # Joint Link Prediction Via Inference from a Model
 **Authors**: Parmis Naddaf, Erfaneh Mahmoudzadeh Ahmadi Nejad, Kiarash Zahirnia, Manfred Jaeger, Oliver Schulte

-This is a PyTorch implementation of Joint Link Prediction via Variational Graph Auto-Encoder in a graph.
+This is a PyTorch implementation of Joint Link Prediction Via Inference from a Model.
 ## Overview
 A Joint Link Prediction Query (JLPQ) asks for the probability of a target **set of links**, given an evidence set of links and node attributes.
 Supporting inference to answer JLPQs is a new use case for a Graph Generative Model (GGM).
 Such a query answering system facilitates applying graph prediction in a production environment where multiple users pose a range of queries to be answered.
 In this paper we showed inference from a trained Variational Graph Auto-Encoder (VGAE) model can be used to answer JLPQs, in zero-shot manner without retraining the model.
 The key issue is how to apply a graph encoder when some links are unspecified by the query.
 For more information you can see our paper ["Joint Link Prediction Via Inference from a Model"](www.google.com).